Top 10 Best Cowboy Bebop Episodes

 The Top Ten

 Really, were you expecting anything else?
-So much revealed really just with still shots in about two minutes.
+So much is revealed with still shots in about two minutes.
 Also, the action was stellar in this episode.

 While pursuing an executive of the Red Dragon crime syndicate, Spike confronts Vicious, an old enemy.